lmammino/loige.co/content/posts/2020-10-11_learning-rust-through-open-source-and-live-code-reviews/index.md

 Which is essentially the *body* (or *payload*) of the token we pass as input to `jwtinfo`.

 Of course, `jwtinfo` will also tell you if you try to pass a token that is not valid and can't be parsed correctly, so, in a way, you could also call it a JWT validator, even though, at this time, it does not offer any functionality to validate the token signature against a secret or a public key.

 ## The review

 The idea of the code review came up when Tim [asked on Twitter what people would be interested to see in a Rust live stream](https://twitter.com/timClicks/status/1306105789245841409).
 Luciano took this opportunity to suggest to do some live code review of Rust beginners' crates.
 Tim seemed to like the idea and of course at that point we had to volunteer our project 😇

-After a couple of weeks Tim proceeded with the [live review that you can still watch on twitch](https://www.twitch.tv/timclicks/clip/EnthusiasticPiercingNuggetsOSfrog).
+After a couple of weeks Tim proceeded with the live review [that you can now watch on YouTube](https://www.youtube.com/watch?v=1JZ1oWp3PuA).

 ![Tim McNamara (timclicks) reviewing the jwtinfo Rust crate on Twitch](./timclicks-reviewing-jwtinfo-rust-crate-on-twitch.jpg)